 Identify the special keys.

 Table 2-7 Special keys and their descriptions

-Componen t Description (1) esc key Displays system information when pressed in combination with the fn key.
+Compone ent Description (1) esc key Displays system information when pressed in combination with the ${\sf fn}$ key.
 (2) fn key Executes specific functions when pressed in combination with another key.
-(3) Windows key Opens the Start menu.
-NOTE: Pressing the Windows key again will close the Start menu.
-(4) Action keys Execute frequently used system functions as defined by the icon symbols on f1 through f12 function keys.
-See Action keys on page 12 .